Research

 The NIH recently extended the study’s funding for an additional five years, beginning with $1.4 million for the first year of renewal.
 The continued support will allow Dr. Salmon and her coinvestigators from 11 academic centers to increase the number of volunteers to 700 and to expand the study to examine a broader range of genes and molecular pathways that can affect pregnancy in patients with lupus, and potentially, cause miscarriage and preeclampsia in healthy women.

-Of over 25 registries currently being compiled at Special Surgery, the hospital-wide Arthroplasty Registry is the largest.
-A comprehensive database that records and tracks detailed information about the thousands of joint replacement surgeries that take place at Special Surgery each year, the Arthroplasty Registry will ultimately be one of the largest joint replacement registries in the world.
+Of over 40 registries currently being compiled at Special Surgery, the hospital-wide Arthroplasty Registry is one of the largest.
+A comprehensive database that records and tracks detailed information about the thousands of joint replacement surgeries that take place at Special Surgery each year, the Arthroplasty Registry will ultimately be one of the most comprehensive joint replacement registries in the world.

 In addition to storing information about perioperative health status, implant types, and patient demographics, the registry tracks a variety of clinical outcome measurements over time, including pain and activity level.
 By following the functioning of joint replacement patients over long periods, HSS surgeons hope to determine which surgical practices and implant models are most effective.

-The Arthroplasty Registry is a collaboration with Weill Cornell Medical College, with which Special Surgery has established a Center for Education and Research on Therapeutics (CERT) to study total joint replacements.
+The Arthroplasty Registry was developed as a collaboration with Weill Cornell Medical College, with which Special Surgery established a Center for Education and Research on Therapeutics (CERT) to study total joint replacements.

 Funded by a large scale, multi-year grant from the Agency for Healthcare Research and Quality, the CERT is dedicated to addressing questions regarding outcomes, variations, and economic impacts of total joint surgeries.
-Special Surgery’s CERT program is directed by Thomas P. Sculco, MD; Robert G. Marx, MD; Lisa A. Mandl, MD, MPH; and Michael M. Alexiades, MD.
+Special Surgery’s CERT program is directed by Thomas P. Sculco, MD.

-Patients will continue to be registered throughout the five-year grant, with an expected enrollment of 20,000 patients.
+Patients were registered throughout the five-year grant, with an enrollment of 21,000 patients.

 “The registries are the crude oil of research, that ultimately need to be refined by insight, observation, and human intellect,” says Dr. Hotchkiss.